Last Updated on September 17, 2021 by Grow with Bovees

 Once the plant is established and more robust, you can probably start looking for other places to place it.

-Common pests, too, will always be a problem, indoors or outdoors.
+Common pests, too, like spider mites, will always be a problem for many indoor plants, as well as outdoors.

-No matter how clean you keep your place, you have to remember your Philodendron Micans is organic matter and bugs like to feed on organic matter.
+No matter how clean you keep your place, you have to remember your Philodendron Micans is organic matter and bugs like to feed on all things organic.

 Keep your plants dusted and apply insecticidal soap as necessary.

-Watering need not be frequent.
+Watering your philodendron plant need not be frequent.
 Using regular tap water is fine.
 Check the dampness to dryness ratio of the soil.
 You don’t want to see droopy leaves.
 If it’s about halfway dried out, then it’s time to water.
 Add enough water until you see some drops from the drain holes.
-Do not flood your pots, but keep the soil moist.
+Do not flood your pots, but keep slightly moist soil.

 Does Philodendron Micans like humidity?